maveniverse/mima/README.md

 * [embedded-maven](runtime/embedded-maven) - this runtime should be always present (is dependency-free, all are in `provided` scope).
 It "activates" when runtime finds itself inside a Maven instance, and installs itself with highest priority.
+* [standalone-shared](runtime/standalone-shared) - this is NOT a runtime, but "shared" code for standalone runtimes, mostly related to creation of session in "Maven like way".
 * [standalone-sisu](runtime/standalone-sisu) - this runtime may be always present (but in case of Maven Plugin it will generate a ton of warnings due wrong Maven artifact scopes), but is best to simply exclude it in Maven Plugin POMs.
   This is a "fallback" runtime, when no other runtime is present, and has the lowest priority.
 Note: if `embedded-maven` is not present on classpath, this runtime **will fail** when running within Maven.
-* [embedded-sisu](runtime/embedded-sisu) - (unused in demo) this runtime may be used in case you have an application that is already using Sisu for DI, like apps using Ollie https://github.com/takari/ollie or Sonatype Nexus2 is.
+This runtime may be used in case you have an application that is already using Sisu for DI, like apps using [Ollie](https://github.com/takari/ollie) or Sonatype Nexus2 is.